-Thousands of Americans rely on prescription painkillers for the relief of pain and discomfort from ailments such as headaches, menstrual cramps, surgery recovery, or lingering pain from an injury.
-Unfortunately, however, for many, this reliance on medication can easily and unknowingly turn into physical dependence.
+Thousands of Americans rely on prescription painkillers (opioids) for the relief of pain and discomfort from ailments such as headaches, menstrual cramps, surgery recovery, or lingering pain from an injury.
+However this reliance on pain medication can unexpectedly lead to physical dependence that may evolve into Opioid Use Disorder.

 Over time, it is common for individuals taking prescription medications to grow tolerant to the effects of their prescribed dose.
 If someone you know seems to be increasing his/her dose over time, this is an indication that the amount they were taking is no longer providing them relief.